The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-This guidance note provides an overview of the margin scheme that can be used for selling second-hand motor cars (‘cars’).
+This guidance note provides an overview of the margin scheme that can be used for selling second-hand motor vehicles (‘vehicles’).
 It should be read in conjunction with the Overview of margin schemes and Operating the margin scheme guidance notes.

-If a business purchases a second-hand car it may be beneficial for it to use the margin scheme when it sells the cars for the following reasons:
+If a business purchases a second-hand vehicle it may be beneficial for it to use the margin scheme when it sells the vehicles for the following reasons:

-Please note that only second-hand cars can be sold under the margin scheme.
-The scheme cannot be used if VAT has been reclaimed on the purchase of the car.
+Please note that only second-hand vehicles can be sold under the margin scheme.
+The scheme cannot be used if VAT has been reclaimed on the purchase of the vehicle.

-Business are not required to use the margin scheme and the business can elect to sell the car under the scheme or outside of the scheme where preferable.
-However, if a business makes a decision to sell the car outside of the scheme, it cannot subsequently amend the sale to bring it within the scheme.
+Business are not required to use the margin scheme and the business can elect to sell the vehicle under the scheme or outside of the scheme where preferable.
+However, if a business makes a decision to sell the vehicle outside of the scheme, it cannot subsequently amend the sale to bring it within the scheme.

-Businesses using the scheme are still entitled to recover VAT incurred on general overheads, etc in the normal way.
-These costs should not be added to the cost of the car and should not be included in the margin scheme calculation.
+Businesses using the scheme are still entitled to recover VAT incurred on general overheads etc in the normal way.
+These costs should not be added to the cost of the vehicle and should not be included in the margin scheme calculation.